Best Practice: Efficiently Ingesting Kafka Data Using Pipe

 Modifying Pipe SQL Logic

 Pipe allows relatively complex computations between copy into and read_kafka.
-When computation logic changes or target table schema changes (typical scenario: adding columns), you need to modify the existing Pipe definition.
+When computation logic changes or the target table schema changes (a typical scenario is adding columns), you need to modify the existing Pipe definition.

 In short, modifying the Pipe DDL means deleting and rebuilding the Pipe while keeping the read_kafka parameters unchanged.

-For example, if we need to modify pipe_ods_commit_log to remove the statements content from the target table's event field (because it's redundantly stored in the statements field), we can proceed as follows:
+For example, if you need to modify pipe_ods_commit_log to remove the statements content from the event field in the target table (because it is redundantly stored in the statements field), proceed as follows:

 Delete the currently running Pipe